DL4Jets/DeepJetCore/PYPKG.md

     (deepjetpkg) $ make clean install
 ```

-**Other errors require different kinds of fixes so open an issue or send me an email and I'll get back to you with a solution.**
+**Other errors require different kinds of fixes so feel free to either open an issue or send me an email and I'll get back to you with a solution.**